AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

     ~~~

 1. For *coded* data elements:
-   - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept , or Coding datatypes):
+   - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept or Coding datatypes):
       - if the source system has text but no coded data, only the text element is used.
           - for Coding datatypes, the text only data is represented as a `display` element.
       - if there is neither text or coded data:
         - the appropriate "unknown" concept code **SHALL** be present if the binding strength is *extensible*.
         - if the value set does not have an appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason).

-        Example: AllergyIntolerance resource where the manifestation is unknown
+        Example: AllergyIntolerance resource where the manifestation is unknown.
         ~~~
         ...
         "reaction" : [